Worn Out Shoes? 5 Signs It's Time To Replace Them

 How Long Do Walking Shoes Last?

-If you walk an average of three to four hours each week, which would be about 30 minutes a day, then you should plan to change your shoes every six months.
+If you don’t track your mileage, this is roughly the equivalent of walking an average of three to four hours each week, or 30 minutes each day.
+If this is you, plan to change your shoes every six months.

 1. Heel breakdown